 Hit the "RUN" button to start the conversion.
 It will be accomplished in a very short time when your computer is embedded with Intel QSV, NVDIA, AMD hardware accelerated GPU.

-Now You're Able to Upload 4K Video to YouTube!
+Step 6: You're Able to Upload 4K Video to YouTube

 1. Click the "Upload video" button at the top right corner of YouTube page.
 Then drag and drop the file you just converted.

 2. Wait for the video uploading and processing.
 And fillfull the Title, Description, Thumbnail, Tags sections.

 3. Go to the drop-down menu on the right side the privacy settings allows you to limit the audience who can watch your video.